Novated leasing: the whys and hows

 Whether you drive fewer than 10,000 or more than 50,000 kilometres a year, a novated lease is a great way to finance a car.
 And you could save on tax.

 When will my contributions start?

 The start of your contributions will depend on your employer’s cut-off dates for making changes to your pay.
-It can take up to two weeks for your contributions to start, but we will email you a Benefit Confirmation Schedule outlining the amounts and commencement date.
+It can take up to two weeks for your contributions to start, but we will email you your Benefit Summary outlining the amounts and commencement date.

 Can I choose the car?

 You certainly can!
 In most cases you’re not limited to any particular car type, model or make.
 You’re not restricted to just new cars with a novated lease, either – you can lease a used car, or even your existing vehicle through a Sale and Leaseback arrangement.
-(Some conditions may apply and generally, the car you wish to lease should be no older than seven years at the end of the lease term.)
+(Some conditions may apply.)

 Are there any cars I can’t lease?